cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 The potential bias is defined as the (fitted) mean of the pull distribution.
 In this case it is -0.233.
 * What threshold do we use to define "acceptable" bias?

-The bias is defined relative to the total uncertainty in the signal strength.
+From the pull definition, we see the bias value is defined relative to the total uncertainty in the signal strength (denominator of $\sigma_{fit}$).
 Some analyses use 0.14 as the threshold because a bias below this value would change the total uncertainty (when added in quadrature) by less than 1% (see equation below).
 Other analyses use 0.2 as this will change the total uncertainty by less than 2%.
 We should define the threshold before performing the bias study.

 $$ \sqrt{ 1^2 + 0.14^2} = 1.0098 $$